huggingface/ratchet/CONTRIBUTING.md

 This guide outlines the steps necessary to set up and run tests for the Ratchet Rust package.
 Please follow these steps carefully to ensure a smooth testing process.

-## Prerequisites

-- Git
-- Rust and Cargo

 ## Setup Instructions

-### Step 1: Clone the Repository
+### Clone the Repository

-First, clone the Ratchet repository from GitHub and navigate into the project directory:
+First, ensure you have Git installed.
+Clone of the Ratchet repository from GitHub and navigate into the project directory:

 ```sh
 git clone https://github.com/FL33TW00D/ratchet.git
 cd ratchet/
 ```

-### Option 1: Using pyenv

-#### Step 1: Install `pyenv`

-First, make sure to install [pyenv](https://github.com/pyenv/pyenv#getting-pyenv). `pyenv` lets you manage multiple versions of Python.
-Please make sure you follow the install guide and source the correct environment variables.

-#### Step 2: Install `just` Command Runner
+### Setup Rust and Cargo

+Ensure you have Rust and Cargo installed.
+If not, please refer to the Rust installation guide to set up Rust and Cargo.

+### Setup `just`

-Before installing PyO3, ensure you have `just`, a command runner that simplifies running project-specific commands, installed.
+Ensure you have `just`, a command runner that simplifies running project-specific commands, installed.
 If `just` is not already installed on your system, you can install it using Cargo, Rust's package manager:

 ```sh
 cargo install just
 ```

-This step assumes you have Rust and Cargo already installed on your system.
-If not, please refer to the Rust installation guide to set up Rust and Cargo.
+### Setup Python

+There are two ways to setup Python for the project: using `pyenv` or using `conda`.

+#### Option 1: Using pyenv

+##### Step 1: Install `pyenv`

+First, make sure to install [pyenv](https://github.com/pyenv/pyenv#getting-pyenv). `pyenv` lets you manage multiple versions of Python.
+Please make sure you follow the install guide and source the correct environment variables.

-#### Step 3: Install python 3.10.6
+##### Step 2: Install python 3.10.6

 Use `just` to install `python3.10.6` and enable it as the local python version for the project.